asad-0307589/house-price-multimodal-predictor/README.md

   - Concatenated image features with tabular features into a single combined feature vector

 - 📊 **Modeling**:
-  - Trained regression models (e.g., Linear Regression, Random Forest)
+  - Trained regression models (Linear Regression)
   - Split data into training and test sets to evaluate performance

 - 📈 **Evaluation metrics**: